pirsch-analytics/blog/ab-testing.md

 }
 ```

 Errors will be logged, and the SDK takes care of the request handling.
-We're using an *access key* in this case, so we don't need a client ID + secret.
+We're using an *access key* in this case, so we don't need a client ID and secret.
 Access keys can be created by adding a client with the access key type on the integration settings page.

 ### Routing

-Next, we'll add three pages below the `routes` directory: the home page and two details pages.
-One for the Ankylosaurus and one for the Brachisaurus.
+Next, we'll add three pages below the `routes` directory: the home page and two detail pages.
+One for the Ankylosaurus and one for the Brachiosaurus.
 They'll all be using the same middleware to track page views.

 ```ts
 // imports...